kevinding0218/InterviewDocuments/Q and A/System Design/Stars/TCP vs UDP.md

 -
 - TCP protocol guarantees delivery of data and also guarantees that packets will be delivered in the same order in which they were sent.
 - UDP protocol does not guarantee you are getting all the packets and order is not guaranteed.
 But because UDP throws all the error-checking stuff out, it is faster.
-- udp is
-udp you send a packet and you just forget about it right the only guarantee that udp gives you is
+- For you send a packet and you just forget about it right the only guarantee that udp gives you is